-- Our organization has an art department.
-Employees in the art department belong to the group "art_dept". - The art department owns printers used for graphics production.
+Our organization has an Art Department.
+Employees in the Art Department belong to the group art_dept.

+The Art Department owns printers used for graphics production.
 These printers use expensive media and consumables.
-Only employees of the art department should be able to print on those printers. - All other printers should be available for use by anyone.
+Only employees of the Art Department should be able to print on these printers.

+All other printers should be available for use by anyone.

-Let's re-state that in terms of sets.
-First, we have a set of people called employees.
-We have a subset of employees, called art department employees.
-We have a set of printers, divided into two disjoint subsets-public printers, and restricted printers (where restricted printers are those belonging to the art department).
+Stated in terms of sets:

+- We have a set of people called employees.

+- We have a subset of employees, called art department employees.

+- We have a set of printers.

+- The set printers is divided into two disjoint subsets -

+- public printers